ACADEMY OF SCHOLARS: Advisor-Margaret Piela

 DRAMA CLUB: Advisor-Hillary Bogers

-The Environmental Club is an organization that allows students to educate other students about sustainable living practices and ways to protect resources.
-Students can earn service hours by collecting recyclables once a week from all the classrooms in the school and by participating in Fayetteville Beautiful in the Spring.
+The Environmental Club is an organization sponsored by Cumberland County’s Go Green initiative that allows students to educate others about sustainable living practices and ways to protect resources.
+Students can earn service hours by collecting recyclables once a week from all the classrooms in the school and by participating in Fayetteville Beautiful events.

-FBLA (Future Business Leaders of America): Advisor-Kerry Humphrey & Allison O’Dell
+FBLA (Future Business Leaders of America): Advisor-Alexis Newsom & Allison O’Dell

 FCCLA (Family, Career & Community Leaders of America): Advisor-Pam Lineberger